JayaAnim/kdbe/README.md

 # Release notes, starting at v9

+- `v23`:
+  - Removes `LOGIN_URL` setting.
+  - Converts WP models to use a model manager instead of a mixin.
 - `v22`:
   - Fixes some issues with the defualt auth settings.
-Adds a mechanism for WP debug users so that all developers don't need to authenticate through WP.
+  - Adds a mechanism for WP debug users so that all developers don't need to authenticate through WP.
 - `v21`:
   - Fixes a bug with user models being defined in django.settings.
 - `v20`: